oojoseph67/react-best-practices/README.md

+## the use of the same data on multiple pages can some times
-## for the array methods we want to use it needs to be abstracted
+## break the app so it wise to use them globally